FelipeRego/FelipeRego.github.io/about.md

 ***

 Get in touch!
-I'm available to consult, advise and/or develop advanced data analytics and visualisation solutions with marketing, sales, finance, technology and strategy teams across Australia.
+I'm available to consult, advise and/or develop advanced data analytics and visualisation solutions with marketing, digital, sales, operations, finance, technology and strategy teams across Australia.